 Millions of parents are struggling, like you, with kids that are defiant and out of control—kids who need to learn how to listen better.
 The good news is that there’s an effective Win-Win solution to help turn things around.
 So read on….there’s hope.

-This course, Parenting Defiant Strong-Willed Kids, offers a concise and effective method to help kids feel good about themselves and have love and respect for others.
+This course, Parenting Spirited, Strong-Willed Kids, offers a concise and effective method to help kids feel good about themselves and have love and respect for others.
 Over a thousand families with three to ten-year-old children have successfully used the Win-Win Way to make a shift.